CUAHSI/domain-subsetter/tornado-app/r-subsetting/README.md

-The following files are included from the CUAHSI subsetting service.
+The following files are included from the CUAHSI subsetting service:

-** Files necessary for running the NWM configuration of WRF-Hydro (also indicate where file is used in WRF-Hydro set-up): **
+** Files necessary for running the NWM configuration of WRF-Hydro (also indicate namelist where file is used in WRF-Hydro set-up) **
 ------------------------------------------------------------------
 Fulldom_hires.nc (hydro.namelist)
 geo_em.d01.nc (hydro.namelist)